Maths has always been a difficult subject for a large number of students, however, others don’t struggle at all and even find it fun!

 Studies have shown that effective learning begins with a positive frame of mind, so what better way to learn mathematical concepts than through play!

-Ditching the blackboard and learning by doing with free maths games can help children overcome the mental block that comes with the pressure of national curriculum maths.
+Ditching the blackboard and learning by doing with free maths games can help children overcome the mental block in maths that comes with the pressure of national curriculum maths.

 Approaching maths problems from this angle lets pupils enjoy completing cool maths games and motivates them to keep practising.